himansxarma/Air-Quality-Index-Prediction/README.md

 # Air-Quality-Index-Predictio-
-In this we just calculated the way to predict air quality index using Machine Learning
+In this we just coded the way to predict air quality index using Machine Learning